bluescreened803/ePNS/README.md

 This repository contains:
 + code for ePNS website
 + android studio files for ePNS apps.
-+ prebuilt android apk files for ePNS apps.
++ prebuilt android apk files for ePNS apps (Note: May not work as intended due to network resources being located in different placed).
 + files for build guide.
 ## Links
 Check out our build guide here.